Cupermind/mercurial_ldap_auth/README.md

 The resulting image "ua2web/ldap:2.4.47" is two in one.
 It includes a ready LDAP server with a DB skel to add more users for HTTP Auth plus an nginx based WEB interface to manage this DB easily.
 It's just ready out of the box.
-Default admin credentials: cn=admin,SUFFIX_BASE / ROOTDN - set these VARs in "Dockerfile.ldap_phpldapadmin" and "Dockerfile.mercurial"
+Default root credentials: cn=root,SUFFIX_BASE / ROOTDN - set these VARs in "Dockerfile.ldap_phpldapadmin" and "Dockerfile.mercurial"
 You can see all the DB from the CLI in the following way.

-/opt/ldap/bin/ldapsearch -H ldap://localhost -c -x -D "cn=admin,SUFFIX_BASE" -w ROOTDN '(objectclass=*)'
+/opt/ldap/bin/ldapsearch -H ldap://localhost -c -x -D "cn=root,SUFFIX_BASE" -w ROOTDN '(objectclass=*)'

 The HTTP Auth users are in the branch "o=htaccess,SUFFIX_BASE"